se-edu/collate/docs/Developer-Guide.md

 This class also implements `Comparable` to enable sorting of `FileStatsItem` objects based on their percentage values.

 # Testing
-Collate uses JUnit to perform unit tests on the `Backend`, `TUI` and `Data` components.
+Collate uses JUnit to perform unit tests on the Backend, Data and TUI components.
 Every method is unit tested to ensure everything works as intended.

 Tests are placed in the `src/test` folder and if you require that actual files be used for tests, you can place them in the `src/test/testFiles` folder.
 Be mindful to update existing tests that rely on the current source files within the `src/text/testFiles` folder.